 For organizations, this means there’s a large incentive (and added pressure) for them to provide a better customer experience.

 These customer experience stats are an indication of how crucial an aspect it is to contend with for a modern business.
 At Impact Networking, we’ve been working with SMBs for over 20 years to help them implement new technology to better serve their customers.
-For more information, visit our Enterprise Resource Planning page and discover what a unified business management system can do for you.
+For more information, visit our enterprise applications service page and discover what a unified business management system can do for you.